rrovetto/Orbital-Space-Ontology-Project/dictionary/README.md

-Test page -- dictionary for terms in the ontology suite This folder would have hundreds of pages, one for each term
+Test page -- dictionary for terms in the ontology suite This folder would presumably have one page per term.